davidgeller/seattlecodecamp/README.md

 - the Angular Firebase package
 - the Angular CropperJS package

+An example of an app the author made using the same tools can be seen through the video ```Sample_Ionic_App.mp4```.

-View the presentation PDF for step-by-step instructions on creating this project.
+View the presentation PDF (```Presentation.pdf```) for step-by-step instructions on creating this project.
 Alteratively, just download all the content, create your own Firebase account and replace the credentials stored in the file ```app.module.ts```.

 Note: After the session ends the Firebase project referenced in the source code will be deleted.